mlabs-haskell/plutip/transition-node-version.md

 ```

 This command will first print the tip of the blockchain that the `cardano-node` inside of docker sees.
 Then it will print the tip of the blockchain from the `cardano-node` that Plutip uses.
 The values of the responses should be identical (might not be in the same order).

+Socket of the old node will have path `./temp/old-node/node.socket` (or dir that was passed as an argument to `./start-old-node` instead of `./temp`).

 ### Manual
 Starting a different version of `cardano-node` can be done without the assistance of Docker, however, you do need to keep track of your shell's environment variables.